lupyuen/lupyuen.github.io/src/de.md

 }
 ```

-Note that the new Framebuffer is a little __smaller than the Screen Width__.
+The new Framebuffer is a little __smaller than the Screen Width__.
 (600 pixels vs 720 pixels)

-Thanks to __Framebuffer Blending__ in A64 Display Engine, it's perfectly OK to render the new Framebuffer at 600 x 600 (as a partial screen region): [test_display.c](https://github.com/lupyuen/incubator-nuttx-apps/blob/de2/examples/hello/test_display.c#L271-L283)
+Thanks to __Framebuffer Blending__ in A64 Display Engine, it's perfectly OK to render the new Framebuffer at 600 x 600 (as a partial screen region).

+This is how we set __UI Channel 2__ to the 600 x 600 Framebuffer: [test_display.c](https://github.com/lupyuen/incubator-nuttx-apps/blob/de2/examples/hello/test_display.c#L271-L283)

 ```c
 // Init UI Channel 2: (First Overlay)